Raúl Grijalva: Political positions

 Grijalva formerly co-chaired the Congressional Progressive Caucus with Mark Pocan, having been replaced by Pramila Jayapal after stepping down in order to chair the House Committee on Natural Resources.
 In 2008, he was among 12 members rated by National Journal as tied for most liberal overall.
-On the ideological map of all House members at GovTrack's website, Grijalva is ranked farthest to the left.
-Liberal and progressive activist groups routinely give him high marks for his voting record.
-Grijalva has received a 100% score from Americans for Democratic Action, Peace Action, the League of Conservation Voters, the Leadership Conference on Civil and Human Rights, NARAL Pro-Choice America, Arab American Institute, and several other notable groups.
+On the ideological map of all House members at GovTrack's website, Grijalva had been ranked furthest to the left.
+Liberal and progressive activist groups routinely gave him high marks for his voting record.
+Grijalva received a 100% score from Americans for Democratic Action, Peace Action, the League of Conservation Voters, the Leadership Conference on Civil and Human Rights, NARAL Pro-Choice America, Arab American Institute, and several other notable groups.
 At the start of the 114th Congress, Grijalva became the ranking member of the House Committee on Natural Resources.
+As of 2023, the AFL-CIO labor union federation gave Grijalva a 100% score, with a lifetime score of 99%.

-Grijalva is an advocate of mining law reform and many other environmental causes.
-From his position on the House Committee on Natural Resources—where he has been the top Democrat on the Subcommittee on National Parks, Forests and Public Lands since 2007—he has led Democratic efforts to strengthen federal offshore oil drilling oversight since before the 2010 Deepwater Horizon oil spill and introduced a successful bill to create a permanent National Landscape Conservation System at the Bureau of Land Management.
+Grijalva was an advocate of mining law reform and many other environmental causes.
+From his position on the House Committee on Natural Resources—where he had been the top Democrat on the Subcommittee on National Parks, Forests and Public Lands since 2007—he had led Democratic efforts to strengthen federal offshore oil drilling oversight since before the 2010 Deepwater Horizon oil spill and introduced a successful bill to create a permanent National Landscape Conservation System at the Bureau of Land Management.
 He was a leading candidate for Secretary of the Interior when President Barack Obama was elected, but the job eventually went to Ken Salazar; according to The Washington Post, Obama made the decision in part because of Grijalva's stated preference for more environmental analysis before approving offshore drilling projects.